|

 Gold

-• Yesterday’s export sales report saw soybean sales falling to 323k tons from the previous week’s sales of 773k tons.
-Top buyers were Mexico, unknown destinations, and Taiwan.
+• Yesterday’s export sales report saw soybean sales on the poor side at 147k tons which compared to 400k the previous week and 175k tons a year ago.
+Top buyers were Mexico, Egypt, and Japan.

 Grain Market Insider is provided by Stewart-Peterson Inc., a publishing company.